zhengtaoxiao/RPF-count-CDS/README.md

 # RPF-count-CDS
-Counting the RPF reads map to CDS region
+A python script for counting RPF reads map to CDS region.
+It is aslo provided in "Supplementary Data 1" of out paper titled ["Genome-wide assessment of differential translations with ribosome profiling data"](https://www.nature.com/articles/ncomms11194)